Free GEO Site Audit

 Open Site Audit, choose a brand, and start the check. gptmelo fetches your brand website HTML and runs a rule-based GEO checklist — no manual URL entry required.

-• Each audit is tied to a brand and its website URL from the Brands page
+• Each audit is tied to a brand and its website URL from the Brand Setup page

 • New Audit opens a dialog to pick the brand and confirm the target URL